jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 = 1.3.3 =
 * Occasionally update the stored user's data from the instagram API to keep it fresh.
+* Fix fatal error when deactivating the plugin.

 = 1.3.2 =
 * When possible, import the full-resolution non-square instagram images.